 Physical therapist assistant labs

 PTA training is kinetic and you need to get your hands dirty to really learn.
 Because of this, many PTA-specific courses include lab work.
 These labs are crucial to your learning as they give you a chance to practice what you’ve learned while preparing you for clinical experiences.

 Labs are just a fact of life when it comes to PTA training—but how they’re conducted can vary.
 Garrigues says many traditional PTA programs hold labs 2-3 times per week for two hours at a time.
-Instead, students in the Rasmussen College program complete their lab work during longer-but-less-frequent lab times.
+Instead, students in the Rasmussen University program complete their lab work during longer-but-less-frequent lab times.
 Depending on the campus, students are only required to be on site for three to five days per month for labs that last four to eight hours.

 Garrigues says there are a few positives to this approach.
 For one, students will spend less of their valuable lab time “settling in” before getting to work each session and more time getting in uninterrupted practice.

 “The labs are immersive and concentrated,” Garrigues says.
 “Our lab design offers focused and intentional repetitive practice that allows more dedicated time to achieve refinement and a high level of proficiency.”

 This format is a potential boon for anyone who needs to travel a long distance to campus or is just looking to minimize their commute times in general.
 You’ll get the same amount of lab work, just in higher concentrations that don’t require as many trips—which helps provide additional flexibility for fitting this program to student schedules.

 Physical therapist assistant clinical education